hzeller/folve/INSTALL.md

 This depends a lot on your system, so it might require some twiddeling, but let's see the basic steps.

-First, you need go create a static library of the zita-convolver.
-The default installation does not provide this, so let's do it.
+First, you need create a static library of the zita-convolver.
+The default installation does not provide this, so let's do it manually here.
 First, start with compiling the zita-convolver yourself, as described in the *Older Systems* section.